 Trees for Love Campaign

-Let’s never forget those we’ve lost by planting a tree.
-As well as keep those who need our support in our thoughts, by planting a tree.
-There’s never been a more important time to plant trees than right now.
+Planting trees is a wonderful way to never forget those we’ve lost to Covid.
+We can also plant trees to keep those who need our support in our thoughts, especially those suffering from long term Covid related medical conditions.
+Essentially, there’s never been a more important time to plant trees than right now.
 With massive wildfires scorching millions of acres of forests across the western United States, to the ongoing need to cut atmospheric carbon levels in order to reduce global warming, trees are now more important than ever for sustaining human life on our planet.
 The only way our children will have mature trees tomorrow, is if we plant seedlings today.

 Canada on the other hand…